 Participants wore special suits that circulated hot water in tubes around their bodies that reached up to 120 degrees Fahrenheit to stimulate whole-body sweating.

 Non-tattooed and tattooed areas of skin began to sweat at roughly the same time in response to the simulated heat.
 This suggests that nerve signals can successfully trigger sweat gland function in tattooed skin.

 However, the tattooed areas of the participant’s bodies produced less sweat when compared to the non-tattooed areas, reported the research team.
 According to the study published in the Journal of Applied Physiology, this suggests that sweat glands were damaged during the tattoo process.

 While smaller tattoos were unlikely to interfere with the body’s overall ability to cool itself, decreased sweating from tattooed areas of the body could impact the body’s overall ability to cool itself.
 This becomes especially problematic for individuals who have tattoos covering a significant portion of their skin.

 As a result of their study, researchers suggest that excessive tattooing could become a potential health issue and should be considered a risk factor for heatstroke.

 Protecting Your Body

-For individuals with a lot of tattoos, it’s important to take all necessary precautions when exposed to extreme heat.
-At our Wilsonville skin care clinic, our doctors recommend that patients remain indoors during the hottest parts of the day, find shade when outside for extended periods of time, and that they consume plenty of water to stay properly hydrated.
+For individuals with many tattoos, it’s essential to take all necessary precautions when exposed to extreme heat.
+At our Wilsonville skincare clinic, our doctors recommend that patients remain indoors during the hottest parts of the day, find shade when outside for extended periods, and that they consume plenty of water to stay properly hydrated.

-The results of this study don’t suggest that tattoos are dangerous and should be avoided, but that heavily tattooed individuals take certain precautions to avoid overheating when outdoors.
-By practicing a little precaution, you can avoid any potential complications from tattoos while still being able to express yourself as you might like.
+The results of this study don’t suggest that tattoos are dangerous and should be avoided but that heavily tattooed individuals take certain precautions to prevent overheating when outdoors.
+By practicing a little precaution, you can avoid any potential complications from tattoos while still expressing yourself as you might like.